sgminer-dev/sgminer/doc/MINING.md

 is an option where you tell sgminer how many shaders your GPU has.
 This helps sgminer try to choose some meaningful baseline parameters.
-Use this table below to determine how many shaders your GPU has, and note that there are some variants of these cards, and nvidia shaders are much much lower and virtually pointless trying to mine on.
+Use this table below to determine how many shaders your GPU has, and note that there are some variants of these cards.
 If this is not set, sgminer will query the device for how much memory it supports and will try to set a value based on that.

 SUMMARY: This will get you started but fine tuning for optimal performance is required.
 Using --thread-concurrency is recommended